Spine, Neck & Back

 The zygapophyseal (facet) joints are paired synovial joints located at the posterior elements of every spinal level from C2–C3 through L5–S1.
 Their articular surfaces are covered with hyaline cartilage and the joint is enclosed in a fibrous capsule with a synovial lining.

 The zygapophyseal (facet) joints are paired synovial joints located at the posterior elements of every spinal level from C2–C3 through L5–S1.
 Their articular surfaces are covered with hyaline cartilage and the joint is enclosed in a fibrous capsule with a synovial lining.
-Each facet joint is innervated by the medial branches of the dorsal rami at that level and the level above — a fact that is the anatomical basis for medial branch block and RFA treatment.
+Each facet joint is innervated by the medial branches of the dorsal rami at that level and the level above.
+This fact is the anatomical basis for medial branch block and RFA treatment.

 Facet joints guide and constrain spinal motion while resisting torsion and extension forces.
-With age, disc height loss shifts mechanical load posteriorly onto the facet joints, accelerating cartilage wear, synovial inflammation, capsular hypertrophy, and osteophyte formation — the same degenerative process seen in peripheral joint osteoarthritis.
+With age, disc height loss shifts mechanical load posteriorly onto the facet joints, accelerating cartilage wear, synovial inflammation, capsular hypertrophy, and osteophyte formation.
+This is the same degenerative process seen in peripheral joint osteoarthritis.
 Facet joint hypertrophy can contribute to foraminal and central canal stenosis when severe.

 Prevalence: Lumbar facet joints are estimated to be the primary pain source in 15–45% of chronic low back pain cases (with wide variation by study population).
 Cervical facet joints are implicated in 36–67% of chronic neck pain, including post-whiplash chronic neck pain.